Dublin City Centre

 The examination takes approximately 20 minutes.

-A report will be issued to your referring doctor detailing the findings from the scan usually within 48 hours of the scan taking place.
+A report will be issued to your referring doctor detailing the findings from the scan.